 Tabouli or Tabbouleh is a refreshing salad from the middle-east/ Mediterranean that has become very popular all over the world.
-All you have to do is browse around the deli at any supermarket or large grocery store and you’ll see permanent feature in the display.

 The main ingredients in a tabouli salad is the finely chopped parsley, lemon juice and of course bulgur.
 Though bulgur is perfectly good and delicious, I decided to play with quinoa instead of bulgur and it tastes just as good.

 - Make sure you chop the parsley very fine.
 I prefer curly leaf here, flat leaf works just as well.